The Power of a Personal Development Plan

 The desire to improve and grow seems universal.
 From high achieving CEOs and successful business people to the top level athletes and artists, people from every race, creed, nationality, and gender have found ways to develop and leverage their innate potential and talent.

 Yet while some people seem to rise to the top, there are others with high aspirations that never get off the ground.
 What separates these two groups?
 I submit two characteristics: a motivation and a plan.
-We can talk about motivation and how an inner passion can be a driving force toward greater personal heights but if we’re honest, we all understand that motivation — the “want to” — comes and goes.
+We can talk about motivation and how an inner passion can be a driving force toward greater personal heights but if were honest, we all understand that motivation the want to comes and goes.

-[perfectpullquote align=”full” cite=”” link=”” color=”” class=”” size=””]The main ingredient to self-improvement — the “secret sauce” — is a personal development plan.[/perfectpullquote]
+[perfectpullquote align=”full” cite=”” link=”” color=”” class=”” size=””]The main ingredient to self-improvement the secret sauce is a personal development plan.[/perfectpullquote]

 Benjamin Franklin had one and an investigation into the lives of some of the most successful people in the world will reveal a similar tale.
 And while books have been written on the characteristics of high achievers to reveal their hidden habits and thought processes, the fact remains that habits like these begin with intention and purpose.